 Pen riders check cattle health each day at the feedyard on horseback.
 These employees monitor thousands of cattle each day.
 Inexperienced pen riders are matched up with an experienced rider, to be trained and gain experience reading the signs of sick and healthy cattle.
 Employee retention at the feedyard is a key to managing cattle health effectively and efficiently.

-There are 20-30 cattle feedyards in Washington.
+There are approximately 20-30 cattle feedyards in Washington, ranging in size.
 The dry, mild environment of southeastern Washington, and the close proximity to agricultural byproducts and crops make it a great location for cattle feeding.
 The number of cattle feedyards has decreased, while the size of ranches have increased to gain efficiency and economies of scale.

 The largest feedyards are located in close proximity to the two major beef slaughter facilities in southeastern Washington.
 Cattle do not have to be transported far from the feedyard to slaughter, which improves animal welfare and beef quality by limiting stress.
 Washington's cattle feeding sector produced 564,000 finished steers and heifers in 2019 that made their way to our local processing facilities, accounting for a half of the 1,146,000 total slaughtered cattle in 2019.
 This is substantially lower than the top 3 feeding states, that can feed over 2 million head at one time.

 There are two significant beef slaughter facilities in Washington, AgriBeef's Washington Beef packing plant in Toppenish, WA and Tyson Foods Inc. packing plant in Wallula, WA.
 Both of these plants focus on processing feedyard-finished cattle into boxes of beef that feed Washingtonians as well as beef-consumers around the world.
 There are a few smaller facilities that slaughter cull cows (beef and dairy cows that have reached the end of breeding or milking productivity), and a few cooperative-founded mobile and fixed location slaughter facilities.
 Beef processors are the largest direct employer in Washington's cattle industry accounting for 2,684 full-time employees.